jbaker8935/switcheroo/design.md

 - A dedicated puzzle-hint profile trims evaluation work to swap pressure, blocking coverage, and goal-band progress while still honouring immediate win checks, ensuring hints stay responsive without altering full-match behaviour.
+- When the hint trace is enabled, the engine captures up to 64 evaluation samples per search (swap, block, goal, total, depth, ply, and board hash) so host and hardware runs can be diffed without perturbing move ordering.
+- When gameplay exits through the main loop, `main.c` emits the captured hint trace entries to `HINTTRACE.CSV` using the Foenix filesystem shim so runs on hardware and the host preserve identical diagnostics for analysis.
+- Feature multiplications in both standard and hint evaluations use the Foenix math coprocessor helpers on hardware, with host shims providing the same arithmetic to retain deterministic outcomes.

 ### Difficulty Profiles